EYE DROPS and EYE OINTMENT 0.3%

 Tobrex Eye Drops and Tobrex Eye Ointment contain a preservative which helps prevent

-greater risk of contamination which can cause eye infection.
-A new bottle or a new
+risk of contamination which can cause eye infection.
+A new bottle or a new tube should

 If your doctor tells you to stop using Tobrex or the expiry date has passed, ask your